Recovering Damages for Nerve Injuries in Ada, OK

 Repetitive Trauma

-Repetitive stress injuries generate cumulative nerve damage.
+Repetitive stress injuries can cause cumulative nerve damage.

 How These Cases Get Built